najafriederike/judicial-autonomy-index/README.md

 1. **Data Cleaning**
    - Judicial Autonomy Dataset:
-     - Clean countries (drop countries with low data quality)
-     - Rename country names where necessary
+     - Cleaned countries (dropped countries with low data quality and renamed country names where necessary)
-     - Filter out all columns with >20% of missing values
+     - Filtered out all columns with >20% of missing values
-     - Create two clean datasets:
+     - Created two clean datasets:
        - containing fuzzy values
-       - recoding fuzzy values into binary values (if value <= 0.5 then 0 else 1)
+       - containing binary values (recoded values as: if value <= 0.5 then 0 else 1)

-    - Data Cleaning Varieties of Democracy (V-Dem) Dataset:
+    - Varieties of Democracy (V-Dem) Dataset:
-      - Filter for defined countries and for years 2000-2022 to match judicial autonomy dataset
+      - Filtered for defined countries and for years 2000-2022 to match Judicial Autonomy dataset
-      - Drop all columns except from core variables
+      - Dropped all columns except from core variables (i.e. v2x_polyarchy, v2x_regime, reg_type)

 2. **Index building**